katahiromz/FFstartup/README.md

 ## What's this?

-This is a command-line program to modify the startup entries for Windows.
+This is a command-line tool to modify the registry startup entries for Windows.

 ## Usage